lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    If you decide to use another LAMMPS version, certain commands may not work.
-In that case, an error message may appear.
+    If you decide to use another LAMMPS version, certain commands may not work and LAMMPS will throw an |LAMMPS error|.

+.. |LAMMPS error| raw:: html

+   <a href="https://docs.lammps.org/Errors_messages.html" target="_blank">error message</a>

 VMD (1.9.3)
 -----------

 ..  container:: justify

-    In order to visualize the atomic system, the version 1.9.3 of |VMD| will be used.
+    In order to visualize the simulation, the version 1.9.3 of |VMD| will be used.
-    If you don't know how to use VMD, you can find some basic instructions here:
-    :ref:`vmd-label`.
+    Some basic instructions for VMD are given here in the :ref:`vmd-label`.
 If you prefer, feel free to use an alternative visualization software like |Ovito|.